 My Thailand Pass Was Rejected Due To Incorrect Documents.
 What Should I Do?

 Luckily, there are no serious reasons why your new Thai Pass application would be rejected.
-In most cases, your application would be rejected do to small mistakes such as an incorrect flight number, or documents that are not uploaded correctly.
-For this reason, I highly recommend that you double check the information you provide; and also check the specific upload requirements mentioned during the online application.
+In most cases, your application would be rejected due to small mistakes such as an incorrect flight number or documents that are not uploaded correctly.
+For this reason, I highly recommend that you double-check the information you provide; and also check the specific upload requirements mentioned during the online application.

 Email: firstname.lastname@example.org or email@example.com